 Source of Alert: Local Informant—Mei-la Sairo, Ton Matriarch

 Via personal interview (in my guise as Gelbertus Montke), I have had the opportunity to speak with this necromancer at length.
-She appears a functioning member of society and owns the local bar, Hangman’s Bequest.
+She appears a functioning member of the wilderness village called Pinebell and owns the local bar, Hangman’s Bequest.
 Considering her crimes, this name indicates a certain flippancy towards the laws of nature.
-Her visiting family are fully aware of her crime; Shadower Osiri has confirmed as much.
+Her visiting family are aware of her necromancy; Shadower Osiri has confirmed as much.

 The entire Loga family are guilty of first-degree Collusion With the Dark Arts, and first-degree Conspiracy to Perpetuate Undeath.
 Despite some discomfort, I recommend we enforce the full legal penalty.
-I have taken the liberty of filling out the appropriate paperwork for complete purgation; it is prepared for the King of Sarn’s review.
+I have taken the liberty of filling out the appropriate paperwork for complete purgation; it is prepared for King Euser’s review.

 I recommend we move immediately.
 Rai-Lu has detected Osiri’s presence on several occasions, but been unable to catch her.
-Further delay places the Shadower in danger, and you are aware how poor her fighting abilities are.
+Further delay places the Shadower in danger, and you are aware how poorly she fights.

-I have spoken at length with a number of the locals.
-Rai-Lu is primarily regarded as civil, intelligent, and friendly, but is known to have a temper.
-Accounts of her participation in bar brawls, while inconsistent, suggest she is a skilled but reckless fighter.
-I estimate her power in the arcane is insufficient to resist one full Inquisitor, let alone two Adepts and yourself.
-I nonetheless recommend that you enlist Knight-Lieutenant Crusa’s platoon of Knotkeepers to participate in the assault.
+I have spoken at length with numerous locals.
+Rai-Lu is primarily regarded as civil, intelligent, and friendly, but with an explosive temper.
+While inconsistent, accounts of her participation in bar-brawls–and I must clarify I mean participation, not intevention– suggest she is a skilled but reckless fighter.
+I estimate her power in the arcane is insufficient to resist a single full Inquisitor, let alone two adepts and yourself.
+I nonetheless recommend that you enlist Knight-Lieutenant Crusa’s Knotkeepers for the assault.

-Concerning his prior friendship with Loga: I believe the Knight-Lieutenant’s failure to report comes from misplaced altruism, not true collusion.
+Concerning his prior friendship with Loga: I believe the Knight-Lieutenant’s failure to report comes purely from misplaced altruism.
 His past experience in crisis relief and charity has left him too kindly to withstand a Necromancer’s manipulations.

-We have not been able to conduct independent observation of the larger Loga family (forty-six suspects observed to the present), and it remains unclear if the others have Rai-Lu’s affinities.
-The Knotkeepers’ warded equippage may prove vital, as may their numbers.
-This will also help reduce the need for area-effect casting within the cavern proper, as you have stated you wish to examine Rai-Lu’s records for other enclaves.
+We have not been able to conduct independent observation of the larger Loga family (forty-six suspects observed to the present), and it remains unclear if others are necromancers.
+At least one other is a mage; surprising, as we believed the Logas independently wealthy but lowborn.
+I believe the Knotkeepers’ numbers and warded equippage will balance this.
+They will also help reduce the need for area-effect casting within the cavern, as you have stated you wish to examine Rai-Lu’s records for other enclaves.

-Shadower Osiri informs me that servants are gathering food and gifts at a cave a mile south of the town proper.
+Shadower Osiri reports that servants are gathering food and gifts at Rai-Lu’s cave a mile south of Pinebell.
 Colored paper has been hung.
-We assume some manner of celebration, though its precise nature is unclear.
-I have arranged a non-magical signal with the Shadower so as to avoid detection, which she will send when the party is fully underway (ideally, after the suspects are drunk.)
+We assume a celebration, though its precise nature is unclear.
+I have arranged a non-magical signal with the Shadower which she will send when the party is fully underway–ideally, after the suspects are drunk.

-We do not know if Rai-lu has captured souls to bind, but we must assume it is so.
-She has three ghouls among her servants, and Osiri strongly suspects their spirits are not so bound by choice.
+We do not know if Rai-lu has captured souls to bind; we must assume so.
+She has three ghouls among her servants, and Osiri strongly suspects their spirits are not returned by choice.

-I will close by saying that I owe you an apology.
-I include this in my analysis so it may serve warning to future Inquisitors, and that they may better keep the Vigil knowing it.
+I will close with an apology, and include this in my analysis so it may serve warning to future Inquisitors.
+They may better keep the Vigil knowing it.
 I believed you were overreacting to Matriarch Sairo’s tip, and accused you of aiding a secular ruler against her rivals.
 I have never been more horribly mistaken.

-Within a day’s march of three major towns, a Necromancer has raised as much as a full battalion of the dead.
-Had you taken my advice, it is likely she would soon have overtaken a population center and we would have another Scourge of the Shards on our hands.
+Within at most a week’s march of three major towns, a Necromancer has raised as much as a full battalion of the dead.
+Had you taken my advice, it is likely she would soon have overtaken a population center and we would face another Scourge of the Shards.
 I pray that Van goes with you, Grand Inquisitor.
 This iniquitous breed must be extinguished from the face of Canno.
 You were right to say it: “If the Eye blinks, the Vigil is blind.”